Best tools to help you work from home

 In addition to making calls through the internet, Cisco Jabber also lets you make calls directly to someone’s phone through your laptop.

 Managing and assigning work to your employees is probably one of the difficult tasks to do online.
-Task Management tools help you keep track of everyone’s work, compare progress, and basically give you a bird’s eye view of your projects’ current status.
+Task Management tools help you keep track of everyone’s work, compare progress, and basically give you a bird’ eye view of your project’s current status.

 So, we’ve gathered some of these tools for you to check out and pick from, below.

 Trello is a simple tool with a straightforward design.
-It allows you to create boards and assign tasks to people who you’re collaborating with.
+It allows you to create boards and assign tasks to people with who you’re collaborating.
 These tasks can incorporate descriptions, subtasks, checklists, and deadlines.
 It’s super easy to navigate through Trello and barely requires a tutorial.

 Meistertask is very similar to Trello but is essentially a project management tool.
 Like Trello, you’ll be able to assign tasks to people but also track their progress.
 Meistertask can be integrated with Slack.

 Airtable allows you to store your information in a spreadsheet while keeping the design as simple and visually appealing as possible.
 While it’s more complicated to get used to than Trello and Meistertask, it’s extremely useful for bigger projects with more team members collaborating.

 Asana essentially provides the same core benefits as Meistertask.
 It allows you to assign tasks, manage projects, collaborate with team members, check progress, and set deadlines.
 You can even communicate directly on the platform if needed.
 With more subsections incorporated, you can work on bigger projects and store more information here.

 Now, time trackers are necessary for only certain tasks.
 More often than not it’s to simply check if employees are putting in the minimum required time in their work from home, or even to keep track of your own designated time.